coderefinery/manuals/local-breakout-rooms.md

 Some CodeRefinery courses are designed to be large scale, with distributed registration.
 In short, this means there is a livestream that anyone in the world can watch.
-Since we can't handle a registration and personal support for everyone in the world, *you* can open registration to attend the course.
+Since we can't handle a personal support for everyone in the world, *you* can open registration to attend the course and provide support.